luyadev/luya/docs/guide/concept-elements.md

 ];
 ```

-> Elements can also be added in a more dynamic way, by accessing the *element* component in your controller:
+> Elements can also be added in a more dynamic way, e.g. by accessing the *element* component in your controller:
 `Yii::$app->element->addElement('elementName', function() { });`

 To use a defined element you can access the `element` component which is registered to any LUYA project by default, `Yii::$app->element`.